A collaboration between The Miller Hull Partnership (Design Architect) and Runberg Architecture Group (Architect of record).

 From the start, the exterior public space formed by the building was at the heart of our approach.
-Geological forms were studied as inspiration to shape the building’s bulk around a generous neighborhood green space providing on-site storm water infrastructure.
-An elevated public walkway ‘stoop’ traverses a large bio-retention rain garden through a grove of trees, while the eight-story concrete building recedes.
-Conceptually, the building forms the backdrop for a green pocket similar to the way the Cascade Mountains rise behind green foothills.
-Inside, a two story lobby features amenities like family table and lounge designed to bring people together and nurture community.
-A ‘work yard’ fronting the alley provides a covered courtyard where residents can clean outdoor gear or find a kayak to roll down to Lake Union.
-On the roof, a sunset deck with terraced wood seating frames western views to the Space Needle and beyond.
+Geological and quarry forms were the inspiration to shape the building’s bulk around a generous neighborhood green space, putting on-site stormwater infrastructure on display from the sidewalk.
+The Megastoop, an elevated public walkway, traverses a large bio-retention rain garden through a grove of trees, while the eight-story post-tensioned concrete building recedes.
+Conceptually, the building forms the backdrop for a green pocket park similar to the Cascade Mountains rising behind green foothills.

 Setting the building back from the street at mid-block provides a generous public courtyard, the backdrop for a well-loved neighborhood café and patio with a participatory water feature.
 This big move forming public space enables the building façades to remain simple and cost-effective while positively impacting the public realm, foregoing more expensive façade modulation typically required by the Design Review Board.

 Inside, a two-story lobby features a common table, social mailbox pylons, a gathering lounge for entertaining and flexible workspace designed to nurture community.
 The Work Yard fronting the alley provides a covered courtyard where residents can enjoy the benefits of a single-family backyard, encouraging activation of the alley space.
 On the roof, a sunset deck with terraced-wood seating frames views to Queen Anne, Gasworks Park and Saint Mark’s Cathedral.